RSE-Accenture-Team-2/fullproof/README.md

 # fullproof
 The best chrome browser extension for image verification!
-It utilises the Google Reverse Image Search Engine</b> and ELA analysis to help determine authentic images.
+It utilises the Google Reverse Image Search Engine</b > and ELA analysis to help a user determine authentic images.

 ## Version 1.0.0
 Currently this version of SerpAPI provides contextual information around an image based on SerpAPI,</b >